TimothyChenAllen/gemini-fullstack-mentor/README.md

 Admittedly this is a big jump, but I started to just go with it when the stacker-mentor proposed it.
 This reaches out to https://jsonplaceholder.typicode.com/todos/1 and fetches JSON from it.

+## Lesson 5.
+Create our own API server and connect the client

+**Objective**.
+Create a simple server with its own API, and connect our existing client app to read from our API server.